Arnav911/stock/README.md

-# stock
-Basic sign up-sign in website which further leads to crop-stock management
+Basic Sign-Up/Sign-In Website Leading to Crop-Stock Management

-To run this Project, your machine should have mysql, node.js and other required modules.
+To run this project, your machine should have MySQL, Node.js, and other required modules.

-Given below are the requiered dependencies which are requiered in your machine.
-These are specifically for windows.
-Run these in the cmd.

-npm install express mysql2 bcryptjs jsonwebtoken cors
+Below are the required dependencies for Windows.
+Run these in the command prompt (cmd): npm install express mysql2 bcryptjs jsonwebtoken cors

-Make sure that your mysql database has these tables defined:
+Make sure your MySQL database has the following tables defined:

 CREATE DATABASE crop_stock;
 USE crop_stock;